OracularIS/autest/docs/Creating_Tests.md

 |                   | - Uc_exepected_exec_ms is the expected execution milliseconds  |
 |                   | - Uc_ossi_correct_result is the correct result                 |

+## Creating Web-Based Tests

+Web-based tests in the Smart AuTest suite are designed to automate interactions with the web user interface (UI), validating the functionality of web-based applications.
+This guide outlines the comprehensive steps required to create effective web-based tests.

+### Define Application Flow

+the application flow refers to the sequence of actions and interactions that a user would typically perform when using an application.
+It involves navigating through different screens, entering data, interacting with buttons and links, and verifying expected outcomes.

+### Define Application Flow Steps

+Application flow steps represent individual actions performed on web forms.
+These actions can include clicking buttons, entering text, and filtering data.
+Key examples of application flow steps include:

+- **wm.config/wm.config.warehouse**: Launches the specified web form.
+- **CLICK_LINKS**: Simulates clicking a hyperlink.
+- **ENTER_TEXT**: Simulates entering text into a form field.
+- **BUTTON**: Simulates pressing a button.

+For example, to allocate a wave we'll do following setps

+-  The first step is to wave and pick screen link.
+-  Second step is for Quick filter click.
+-  Third step is for All Active Wave.
+-  The fourth step is to select the wave which we want to allocate.
+-  The fifth step is to go to actions tab and select allocate wave which is planned.
+-  Sixth is select OK to allocate wave.

+And we'll define these steps in application flow steps given below:

+- **wm.outboundplanner/wm.wavesandpicks**: Go to wave and pick screen.
+- **CLICK_LINKS**: For Quick filter click
+- **CLICK_TABLE_CELLS**: For All Active
+- **CLICK**: To select a wave which we want to allocate
+- **CLICK_LINKS**: For go to actions tab and select allocate wave which is planned.
+- **CLICK**: To select OK to allocate wave.

+### Define Application Flow Detail Arguments

+Application flow details are typically provided as arguments to the test.
+These arguments define the specific steps and parameters required to execute the test accurately.
+By providing application flow details as arguments, testers can easily customize and parameterize their test.
+This allows for flexible and reusable test that can be executed with different data sets, configurations, or expected results.
+Moreover, it facilitates better test case management and maintenance, as changes to the application flow can be made by modifying the arguments without modifying the core logic.

+### Define Tests

+A web test combines application flows to represent a complete web-based scenario.
+Each test consists of the following components:

+- **Name**: Assign a meaningful and descriptive name to the test.
+- **Type**: Specify the test type as WEB.

+### Test Arguments

+Test arguments serve as the customizable parameters or inputs that are fed into test to tailor the test execution according to various scenarios or conditions.
+They play a crucial role in enhancing the flexibility and reusability of test cases by enabling the same test to be executed with different sets of data.

+By leveraging test arguments, testers can efficiently validate diverse scenarios within the application without the need to duplicate test.
+This flexibility allows for comprehensive testing coverage while minimizing redundancy in test case creation and maintenance efforts.

+### Create Test Cases

+Test cases define specific input parameters for the test arguments and outline the exact scenarios to be tested.
+Each test case includes:

+- **Name**: A unique identifier for the test case.
+- **Arguments**: Specific values for the test arguments to tailor the test scenario.

+### Combine in Run Sets

+Run sets are collections of test cases that represent comprehensive use cases.
+To manage run sets effectively:

+- **Define Run Set**: Create or update a run set to include the newly defined test cases.
+- **Run Set Arguments**: Specify any necessary arguments required for the run set.

 ## Creating RF Based Tests

 RF-based tests in the Smart AuTest suite are designed to simulate user interactions with RF forms, ensuring the workflows function correctly.
 Here's a step-by-step guide to creating RF-based tests: